 Services

-@nestjs-query provides a common interface to use difference ORMs inorder to query and mutate your data.
+@nestjs-query provides a common interface to use different ORMs in order to query and mutate your data.

 The following ORMs are supported out of the box.